 To see what extra apps are available, from the left navigation menu, click on ‘Apps’ and then ‘Visit the Shopify App Store'.
 The Apps here are small programs or scripts designed to add specific functions to Shopify stores.

 Because of its popularity, Shopify has a huge ecosystem of users and application developers who work together to extend the capabilities of Shopify.
 As an example, you might be able to find an app such as Spocket that helps you handle the shipping of your art and add that to your Shopify store.
 You can even expand to become a dropshipping business.
+There is one more way, if you prefer to ship your arts with globally used carriers like FedEx, UPS, USPS, DHL, Canada Post etc, you can go for PH Multi Carrier Shipping Label App.

 Do keep in mind though that some of the apps may require you to pay additional fees for use.
 The prices depend on what the developer charges for those apps.
 The Shopify App Market is extensive and has almost anything an online retailer could want or need.
 You will find applications to help you with marketing activities, shipping, or more.